 Phase 1 — Foundation

-Three SharePoint lists form the operational backbone — a live onboarding tracker, an offboarding log, and a device asset inventory.
-Every student, every ticket, every device: one portal.
+Three SharePoint lists form the operational backbone — an onboarding tracker, an offboarding log, and a device asset inventory.
+Every student, every request, every device assignment: one portal.

 Phase 2 — Automation

-Every manual onboarding takes an IT team member approximately 45 minutes end-to-end.
-Every offboarding, 30 minutes.
-With 20–30 international students per semester, that's significant time reclaimed — and zero steps missed.
+Every manual onboarding can take an IT team member approximately 45 minutes end-to-end.
+Every offboarding, around 30 minutes.
+With 20–30 international students per semester, the model shows meaningful time savings and fewer missed handoff steps.

 Technical Stack

 No new vendors.
 No new licenses.
-Every component of Project Arabesque runs on Microsoft 365 — the same platform NBS already administers.
+Every component of Project Arabesque is modeled with Microsoft 365 services that many education organizations already administer.

 Why This Matters

-"A ballet dancer doesn't think about the network when she's streaming a rehearsal recording.
-A choreographer doesn't think about SharePoint when he's pulling up last season's production notes.
-They just need it to work.
-Quietly.
-Invisibly.
-Every time.
-That's what Project Arabesque is built for — so that what happens on stage looks effortless, because everything behind the curtain already is."
+"A ballet dancer shouldn't have to think about the network when she's streaming a rehearsal recording.
+A choreographer shouldn't have to think about SharePoint when he's pulling up production notes.
+The IT process should be quiet, predictable, and documented.
+That's what Project Arabesque is designed to model."

 Md Rahat Islam Anik